-Union Pacific has implemented and maintains more than 130 Stormwater Pollution Prevention plans at all facilities where maintenance of locomotives and rail cars occurs.
-These plans identify inspections, maintenance and best-management practices to ensure the stormwater that contacts our facilities is not contaminated.
+To protect waters of the United States from stormwater (SPCC) runoff, Union Pacific has implemented and maintains Stormwater Pollution Prevention Plans at about 270 facilities and about 140 Spill Prevention, Control, and Countermeasure plans.
+The plans cover all facilities where maintenance of locomotives and rail cars occurs and identify inspections, maintenance, and best management practices to ensure the stormwater that contacts our facilities is not contaminated.

 Union Pacific Center

-In 2013, the EPA awarded Union Pacific Center its eighth consecutive Energy Star designation.
+Since its opening, the EPA has awarded Union Pacific Center its Energy Star designation.
 The Department of Energy recognized our headquarters with an Energy Innovators Award.

 Harriman Dispatching Center

-Managing the trains carrying our customers’ goods requires precision and skill.
+Managing trains carrying our customers’ goods requires precision and skill.
 Union Pacific train dispatchers are responsible for the safe and efficient movement of trains across the rail network.
-Employees at the Harriman Dispatching Center in Omaha and six satellite dispatching locations monitor and manage train flow across the system.
+Employees at the Harriman Dispatching Center in Omaha and several satellite dispatching locations monitor and manage train flow across the system.

 An extensive remodeling project in 2007 brought improvements: high-efficiency lighting, a sound-absorbing "acoustic cloud" ceiling constructed from renewable resources, and state-of-the-art air handling equipment utilizing ultraviolet antibacterial processes used in many hospitals.
 Heat is provided by heat-reclamation equipment, no supplemental heating is required.